-Washington, DC Senator James Ross of Pennsylvania continues his speech regarding the “Mississippi Question.”
-He recommends ending the Spanish closure of New Orleans to American navigators via military action.
+In Washington City, Senator James Ross of Pennsylvania continues his speech regarding the “Mississippi Question.”
+He recommends ending the Spanish closure of New Orleans to American navigators via military action rather than buy it from France.

 The Mississippi Question